lofcz/FastCloner/README.md

 - `--preprocessor <SYMBOL=VALUE;...>`: Per-symbol preprocessor transformation input.
   - `VALUE=true|false` is recognized as boolean and enables full condition resolution/removal where possible.
   - any other value is used as direct replacement in `#if` expressions (e.g., `SOMETHING=random_text`).
+  - This lets the builder resolve `#if` branches ahead of time and emit target-specific code.
 - `--fqn <prefix1|prefix2|...>`: Fully qualifies matching external metadata types in generated code.
   - Use `all` to qualify all external metadata types.
   - Use prefixes such as `System|System.Collections` to limit qualification to selected namespaces.